ivalenzuelan/DashProject/README.md

   - Use `x264` to encode video into different qualities (low, medium, high).
   - Use `MP4Box` to convert encoded videos to MP4.
   - Use Bento4 to segment videos for DASH and generate an MPD file.
-  - Update `index.html` to display the video and metrics (bitrate, buffer, representation).

 ![image](https://github.com/ivalenzuelan/IracP3/assets/125378917/aa5e3f98-d2c8-45aa-84b2-0fe0e43585ad)